 Usama’s films have received several grants from such organizations as the John D. and Catherine T. MacArthur Foundation, the Arab Fund for Arts and Culture, the Playboy Foundation, and the Creative Capital Foundation for the Arts.
 He’s also the winner of the Creative Promise award at Tribeca All Access in New York City.

 Usama lived in Chicago for over 17 years and worked as a digital archivist at the Chicago History Museum, and as a radio host and producer for Chicago Public Media.
-Currently Usama is an Associate Professor at Colorado State University and lives in Colorado with his daughter Muneera.
+Currently Usama is a Teaching Associate Professor at Colorado State University and lives in Colorado with his daughter Muneera.